Understanding your health

 An untreated partial tear can progress to a complete tear in 40% of cases after 4 years.
 This progression is not inevitable with appropriate treatment.

-Understanding the type of tear guides treatment choices.
-Let's now explore how to recognize this injury.
+Understanding the type of tear helps determine the appropriate treatment.
+Let’s now explore how to recognize this injury.

 What are the symptoms of a rotator cuff tear?